-AGN in Horizon-AGN are thought to be in one of two feedback modes.
-Those SMBHs with Eddington ratios, $f_{\rm Edd} < 1\%$ are thought to cause a `radio/kinetic/jet/maintenance mode' of AGN feedback, mostly affecting the galaxy halo.
-Whereas, those SMBHs with Eddington ratios, $f_{\rm Edd} > 1\%$ are thought to cause a `quasar/thermal/radiative mode' of AGN feedback, heating the central regions of the galaxy during the peak luminosity of the AGN.
-In both modes, the radiative efficiency changes as a function of BH spin magnitude, with higher spinning BHs typically converting a larger fraction of their accreted mass into feedback energy.
-Given that we have shown that non-merger grown SMBHs are more likely to have a higher spin, and therefore higher rotational energy, this could have important implications for the AGN feedback efficiency in such systems.
-Our results also suggest that such outflows from merger-free systems will be preferentially aligned with the galaxy spin and will therefore be ejected out of the plane of the galaxy if the AGN is in the direction `radio/kinetic/jet/maintenance' mode, rather than the isotropic `quasar/thermal/radiative' mode; such increased feedback efficiency may then only impact the very centre of the galaxy and the galaxy halo, rather than progressing through the galactic disk. \citet{dave19} using the SIMBA simulation, found that the `radio/kinetic/jet/maintenance mode' of AGN feedback can drive population-wide galactic quenching from the `outside-in' as it heats the halo and cuts off the gas supply from the galactic halo to the halo.
+Our results also suggest that such outflows from merger-free systems will be preferentially aligned with the galaxy spin and will therefore be ejected out of the plane of the galaxy if the AGN is in the directional `radio/kinetic/jet/maintenance' mode, rather than the isotropic `quasar/thermal/radiative' mode; such increased feedback efficiency may then only impact both the very centre of the galaxy and the galaxy halo, rather than progressing through the galactic disk. \citet{dave19} using the SIMBA simulation, found that the `radio/kinetic/jet/maintenance mode' of AGN feedback can drive population-wide galactic quenching from the `outside-in' as it heats the halo and cuts off the gas supply from the galactic halo to the disk.
 This quenches galaxies even in the absence of the more energetic `quasar/thermal/radiative mode' of AGN feedback which heats the surrounding galactic regions around the SMBH.
 Similar results on the importance of quenching in the absence of galaxy mergers were reported for IllustrisTNG \citep{Weinberger18,Xu22} and Horizon-AGN \citep{dubois2016,beckmann17,martin18}.